MongoDB Data Management with Node.js

 • Public link: app-mymongodb.cloud.sdu.dk

-Node.js Application: Backend setup
+Node.js Application: Backend Setup

 Open a terminal window inside the running NGINX instance and create a simple Node.js application to serve as an API for querying the database.